+The required deadline for the publication of the final 2020/21 accounts under The Accounts and Audit (Amendment) Regulations 2021was 30 November 2021.
 During 2021/22 the authority provided timely support, information and responses to the Council's external auditors, Mazars.
-The suggested timeline for the publication of the final 2020/21 accounts was 30 November 2021.
-This suggested timeline was not met as the external auditors did not complete their audit and sign-off the accounts until 26 January 2022 providing an unqualified opinion on the financial statements however the opinion on the value for money conclusion remains outstanding.
+This required timeline was not met as the external auditors did not complete their audit and sign-off the accounts until 26 January 2022 providing an unqualified opinion on the financial statements however the opinion on the value for money conclusion remains outstanding.
 The final accounts have now been published on the Harrow Council website.

-The audit of the 2021/22 accounts started late July 2022 with the suggested deadline to sign off the accounts being 30th November 2022 and again the external auditors have confirmed that this deadline will not be met.
+The audit of the 2021/22 accounts started late July 2022 with the amended deadline to sign off the accounts being 30 November 2022, in line with changes to the Accounts and Audit Regulations (Amended) 2022.
+This deadline was not met.
+It is expected that the accounts will now be signed off by 30 November 2023.